iamvishalrathi/SafeWatch/CAMERA_STRUCTURE.md

 # Camera Structure Documentation

 ## Overview
 Each camera in the SafeWatch system now has three distinct properties for better organization and filtering.
-Additionally, cameras can be toggled on/off directly from the Live page for better control.
+Additionally, cameras can be enabled/disabled using a toggle switch directly on each camera feed for better control.

 ## Camera Properties